-This a family paradise and Sri Lankan people love children – they are the focal point of every town and in many hotels like Club Villa, Apa Villa, Colombo House and Boulder Gardens, children under 10-years will stay for free.
+This a family paradise and Sri Lankan people love children – they are the focal point of every town and in most hotels children under 2 years will stay for free.

 |back to top|

-Pre departure – Check polio, tetanus, typhoid , Hepatitus A, anti-malaria medication with your local GP or International Medical Centre.
-Malaria is in very small jungle areas and haphazzard in its presence.
-Cover well at night and use plenty of repellant and you should be clear of bites.
+Pre departure – Check polio, tetanus, typhoid , Hepatitus A, anti-malaria medication with your local GP or International Medical Centre for latest worldwide outbreaks.
+Malaria can occur in very small jungle areas and haphazzard in its presence.
+Cover well at night and use plenty of repellent and you should be clear of bites.
 Don’t risk it as there are many mosquitoes at dusk.
-Some swear by eating Marmite to keep them away but we at BSL believe that pure Citronella oil is the best repellant.
+Some swear by eating Marmite to keep them away but we at BSL believe that pure Citronella oil is the best repellent.
 You can buy it in all the pharmacies in Sri Lanka.

-In your First Aid Kit – Anti biotics, diarrhoea “blockers”, citronella, antiseptic cream or insect sting relief, box of matches (to burn paper and use ashes to stop any bleeding from leeches), lip balm, sunscreen, Tampax (unavailable).
+In your First Aid Kit – Anti biotics, diarrhoea “blockers”, citronella, antiseptic cream or insect sting relief, box of matches (to burn paper and use ashes to stop any bleeding from leechesif you head into the rainforest), lip balm, sunscreen, Tampax (rare to find).

 Food & Drink – “If you can cook it, peel it or boil it- eat it”.
 Avoid dairy products made with unboiled milk, eg. Some ice creams.

-Despite the streets being littered with rubbish, hygiene in Sri Lanka is good and few sensible visitors experience problems, unlike in India.
+Despite the streets being littered with rubbish, hygiene and kitchens in Sri Lanka are exceptional and very few sensible visitors experience problems, unlike in India.
 Do not drink tap water or use ice from unboiled water and be cautious if using tap water to clean teeth.